 The permanent exhibition of sculptures by Olbram Zoubek was complemented by an object called "A Heart for Václav Havel" on 12 April 2014.
 The arrangement of the exposition was designed by the architect Josef Pleskot.
 He placed a glowing verse from the prologue of the Book of Ecclesiastes around the entire perimeter of a separate room, in the centre of which the Heart is placed.
 On a touch screen, visitors can view photographs depicting the origin of the Heart, several short videos with shots of the mourning and the creation of the Heart, and they can also browse through an interview with both authors of the Heart – Lukáš Gavlovský and Roman Švejda.

-A unique variety of wines called Chateau Litomyšl is also stored for maturing in the climatically favourable environment of the castle cellars.
+A unique variety of wine called Chateau Litomyšl is also stored for maturing in the climatically favourable environment of the castle cellars.
 The wines were produced by Moravian wineries in limited quantities only for this variety.
 Visitors can thus combine an exhibition viewing with wine sampling.